Summary

 prerequisites

-Although you could technically start climbing for the first time and have a good time outdoors, gyms are now so much more accessible that I’d strongly recommend starting indoors.
+Although you could reasonably start climbing for the first time and have a good time in an outdoor setting (people have been doing it for thousands of years after all…), gyms are now so much safer and more accessible that I’d strongly recommend starting indoors.

 Indoor climbing helps you develop your intuition and vocabulary for describing and executing on a variety of climbing situations.
 When you go outdoors, this will help tremendously with safety since you’ll be able to understand and explain to others what moves you’ll be making when scoping out a route, and build your protection systems in a way that’ll enable you to safely attempt (and possibly fall on) every individual move.